priyalpat721/EasyAnimatorCode/readme2.txt

 2) The program creates a Builder object that acts as an adapter between the input file reader that was given to us and our model implementation.
 The Builder was implemented following the Builder design pattern.
 We added three methods, one field variable, and one action to our model implementation:
-- 'createShape' that creates a shape with no attributes
+- method 'createShape' that creates a shape with no attributes
-- 'setAttributes' that sets the attributes of a shape
+- method 'setAttributes' that sets the attributes of a shape
-- 'setBounds' that sets the attributes of the canvas box
+- method 'setBounds' that sets the attributes of the canvas box
 - field variable 'box' that represents the canvas box
-- 'Stay' action that represents a 'no motion' action
+- action 'Stay' that represents a 'no motion' action

 3) The program tries to read the input file.
 If the file is not found, the program calls 'showMessage' again to popup an error message and exits.